 The Scotch Whisky Association states, “Scotch Whisky can only be matured or finished in new oak casks or oak casks which were previously used to mature wine, beer/ale or spirits.”
-There are a few other caveats, but the consensus is
+There are a few other caveats, but the consensus is:

 Yes, you can mature whisky in a wine cask.

 Another thing to consider is when you last saw a bottle of wine matured whisky?
 This is still a niche product with a niche audience and it isn’t widely available outside of specialised whisky shops and bars because the audience is not established yet.
+If you’re looking at a cask as a personal investment, your choice of cask type may impact your future exit options.

 Send me my free cask buying guide